Cameron Highland To-Do List

-Any visit to any place in the world would never be complete without tasting the bounties of the country’s culinary dishes.
-Now if you haven’t heard about Steamboat cuisine, then you are missing one third of your culinary life.
+Any visit to any place in the world would never be complete without tasting the country’s culinary dishes’ bounties.
+Now, if you haven’t heard about Steamboat cuisine, then you are missing one-third of your culinary life.
 Steamboat AKA Hotpot is famous among Asian countries like Malaysia.
-There’s a pot of boiling water, a variety of ingredients that you can freely put into the broth, then voila, the perfect ingredient to a homey gastronomic surprise.
-Some of the most notable restaurants that has steamboat are You Hoo Seafood Restaurant, Yeong Wah Restaurant, Cactus View Restaurant, Fu Guang Vegetarian Restaurant and Cameron Organic Produce Steamboat Restaurant.
+There’s a pot of boiling water, various ingredients that you can freely put into the broth, then voila, the perfect ingredient to a homey gastronomic surprise.
+Some of the most notable restaurants with steamboats are You Hoo Seafood Restaurant, Yeong Wah Restaurant, Cactus View Restaurant, Fu Guang Vegetarian Restaurant, and Cameron Organic Produce Steamboat Restaurant.

 Beautiful Critters on the palm of your hands

-Found at Kea farm in Brinchang, you can readily take pictures with these beautiful creatures.
-The species here are a mix of wild breeds and the local breeds.
-This farm not only houses the butterfly sanctuary but also has other animals living in tanks for people to see.
+Found at Kea Farm in Brinchang, you can readily take pictures with these beautiful creatures.
+The species here are a mix of wild breeds and local breeds.
+This farm houses the butterfly sanctuary and has other animals living in tanks for people to see.
 The park is open from 8 am to 5 30 pm and sells tickets at 5 MYR per head.

 Cactus Valley Cameron Highlands by Jerry Wong via Flickr Creative Commons

 They may look prickly and quite unattractive for quite a few but seeing them in vast multitudes would really just amaze you.
-Located on a hill slope overlooking Brinchang, The Cactus Valley houses a very large collection of cacti from different shape and sizes.
+Located on a hill slope overlooking Brinchang, The Cactus Valley houses a huge collection of cacti of different shapes and sizes.
 It’s open from 8 in the morning to 6 in the evening.
 Tickets are sold at 5 MYR for adults.

 Take a dip at Lata Iskandar

-Lata Iskandar is a famous waterfall situated 25 kilometer before Ringlet.
+Lata Iskandar is a famous waterfall situated 25 kilometers before Ringlet.
 If you haven’t seen any waterfall in your entire life, then seeing Lata Iskandar could be a great way of beginning for you.
-It’s characterized by several layers of granite slopes and a small pool below the 25 meter drop.
-It can really be crowded though during the weekends, but you still get to enjoy bathing in natures.
+It’s characterized by several layers of granite slopes and a small pool below the 25-meter drop.
+It can really be crowded though during the weekends, but you still get to enjoy bathing in nature.